• Buy From Us

 #3.
 Be Kind To Yourself

 Being in an abusive relationship can be devastating to your self-esteem and emotional well-being.
 Be mindful of the things you say to yourself.
-Remind yourself often that you have many positive qualities and that you are deserving of happiness.
+Remind yourself often that you have many positive qualities and that you deserve happiness.
 Be gentle with yourself when you stumble.
 You’re learning a new way of living, and it takes time.

 #4.
 Give Access To Healing